rmx7/rmx7.github.io/_posts/2015-05-19-Compiler-Interpreter-and-Transpiler.md

 ###Transpiler
 No matter how good your architeture design is by using caching, indexing, or whatever fancy technique you're using, you'll soon hit the performance barrier of interpreter languages.
 In the end, you'll want the native performance but without sacrifying the versatily development of interpreter languages.
 Facebook has experienced it before and made a solution for it.
 They created a compiler which compiles PHP code into C++ code, the C++ code then compiles into bytecode and run in production environment.

 I don't have access to facebook HPHPc compiler so let's use another transpiled language as an example.
-It's coffeescript, it compiles into javascript.
+It's called coffeescript and it compiles into javascript.
 The lexical structure itself is a bit more rubyish, not really but nailed it.

 {% highlight coffee %}
 s = "Hello World"